 He still thrived as the funny, intelligent, caring guy he always was.

 In Uncle Bill style, a wheelchair accident….

-Did I have a good life growing up or a bad one?
+So did I have a good life growing up, or a bad one?

 The way I saw it, there were some hard times happening to the people I loved.